Priest Crafting Guide

 - - Priority = LOW: Madam Lazul is a powerful Legendary minion that generates a card while also providing information of your opponent's hand.
 While the card is strong in almost any Priest deck, it is a luxury rather than an essential card.

 In this section, we list neutral cards that are always good to craft if you are playing Priest.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

-There are currently no neutral Legendaries that are played in common Priest decks.
+There are currently no Neutral Epics regularly used in high-level Priest decks.

-The Witchwood expansion provided very little new tools for Priest, as Priest gains no real benefit from the Odd and Even archetypes introduced from the set.
+The Witchwood expansion provided very little new tools for Priest.
 The only real commonly used card added was Divine Hymn, which can be crafted very cheaply, allowing you to spend your gold elsewhere.

-It is best to open a mix of Knights of the Frozen Throne and Journey to Un'Goro packs to maximise the chances of opening the most influential Priest cards.
+It is best to open a mix of Rastakhan's Rumble and Classic packs to maximise chances of opening the most influential Priest cards.